Michael Imperioli

+For his role as Dominic Di Grasso in the second season of the HBO series The White Lotus (2022) he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+On stage, he made his Broadway debut in the revival of the Henrik Ibsen play An Enemy of the People (2024).

-Early life
+Early life and education

-Imperioli was born in Mount Vernon, New York, a working class suburb of New York City.
-He is the son of Dan Imperioli, a bus driver and amateur actor, and Claire Imperioli, a department store worker and amateur actress.
-His ancestors immigrated to New York from Italy in the 1890s, from Lazio and Sicily.
+Imperioli was born on March 26, 1966, in Mount Vernon, New York.
+His father, Dominic Ralph Imperioli, was a bus driver and amateur actor, and his mother, Claire Linda (née Luzzi), was a department store worker and amateur actress.
+His ancestors immigrated to New York City from Lazio, Sicily, and Oriolo, Cosenza, Calabria in Italy.

 At age 11, Imperioli and his family moved to Brewster, New York, and in high school he began watching Broadway plays.
 After graduating from Brewster High School in 1983, Imperioli planned on studying pre-med at the State University of New York at Albany.
-The night before he was set to begin college he confided in his parents of his desire to be an actor.
-At age 17, Imperioli moved to Manhattan's East Village enrolling at Lee Strasberg Theatre and Film Institute to study acting.
-While at Lee Strasberg, he met John Ventimiglia who later portrayed Artie Bucco on The Sopranos, and the two became roommates.
+The night before he was set to begin college, he confided in his parents that he sought to be an actor.
+At age 17, Imperioli then moved to Manhattan's East Village, where he enrolled at Lee Strasberg Theatre and Film Institute to study acting.
+While there, he met John Ventimiglia, who later portrayed Artie Bucco on The Sopranos, and the two became roommates.

+In the early 1990s, Imperioli performed as lead vocalist of the New Jersey-based jangle pop band Wild Carnation, departing to focus on his acting career prior to the release of their debut recordings in 1993.